Novartis/YADA/src/site/markdown/admin.md

 <img src="../resources/images/ui-mod-query.png" width="600" height="400"/>

 Note that comments (i.e., documentation) can also be included.
+This is also where the [Security Wizard] can be found to implement a protection scheme for a query.
+(See the [Security Guide] for details.

 Also, note the `Qname` and `Query` can easily be copied to your clipboard with the copy buttons.